dborovyk08/dbkube-monitoring/README.md

     ```
     k get nodes
     ```
-    //show us that minikube is ready and running
+    show us that minikube is ready and running
+    ```
+    k get pods -A
+    ```
+    shows all pods in all namespaces.
+For now we should see only system related pods running in kube-system namespace
+3) Let's add some apps
+    ```